opf/openproject/docs/system-admin-guide/integrations/one-drive/drive-guide/README.md

 #### Preconditions

-- Azure application has the API permission `Sites.Read.All` of type `Application`
+- Azure application has the API permission `Files.Read.All` of type `Application`
 - `curl`
 - `jq` (You do not have to use this tool, but if you don't, you will have to take the information from the JSON HTTP responses by hand.)